 Peter is a professor of Geriatric Medicine and a Consultant Geriatrician at Queen’s University Belfast and Belfast Health and Social Care Trust.
 He is a leading expert on dementia both clinically and academically.

 A parallel study will be carried out in TILDA at the same time.
+TILDA is the Irish Longitudinal Study of Ageing based in Dublin.
 The research team there includes:

-- Professor Rose Anne Kenny Consultant Geriatrician and PI of TILDA
+- Professor Rose Anne Kenny Consultant Geriatrician and Principal Investigator of TILDA

 - Professor Brian Lawlor Dementia expert and Deputy Director of the Global Brain Health Institute Trinity College Dublin